andrewgale1/FAQtemplate/README.md

+## FAQtemplate
-# FAQtemplate is a simple html/css exercise done for class
+This is a simple html/css exercise done for class.
+The assignment: to create a FAQ template page.